squid808/maikdocs/README.md

 - Classes with methods and attributes
 - Functions with parameters and return types
 - Constants and module attributes
-- Visibility markers (🔓 public / 🔒 private)
+- Visibility markers (PUBLIC / PRIVATE)

 ## Commands